 West Newbury, like so many other towns in Massachusetts has its origins deep in colonial history.
-The history of West Newbury goes back to as early as the 1600′s and is shared with neighboring communities like Newbury, Newburyport, and Plum Island.
-West Newbury and these other communities once made up the whole community of Newbury MA.
+The history of West Newbury goes back to as early as the 1600′s, shared with neighboring communities like Newbury, Newburyport, and Plum Island.
+West Newbury and these towns once made up the whole community of Newbury MA.

 The history of West Newbury continued with adoption as a separate town from Newbury in the early 1800′s.
 At that time, it was given the name, Parsons.
 A short time later, it was renamed.
-Today, it appears as a beautiful bedroom community with roots in agriculture and appreciated by many.
+Today, it appears as a beautiful bedroom community with roots in agricultural and equestrian interests.

-From its first settlers and first buildings epitomized by a few churches erected, such as one on Pipestave Hill in 1710, West Newbury has grown into much more than an agricultural center.
+From its first settlers and first buildings epitomized by a few churches erected, such as one on Pipestave Hill in 1710, the town has grown into much more than an agricultural center.
 It has grown from an agrarian society, using the many resources of the Merrimack River and Merrimack Valley, into a desirable, upscale selection of residential enclaves.
 People who want to live in proximity to Boston, Newburyport and the Merrimack River, without the hustle and bustle need look no further.
-West Newbury MA real estate offers some of the best home options in Massachusestts’ North Shore.
+West Newbury MA real estate offers some of the best home options in Massachusetts’ North Shore.

-One of the churches built in the 1700′s still stands in West Newbury MA on the corner of Main Street and Way to the River.
+One of the churches built in the 1700′s still stands in West Newbury MA, on the corner of Main Street and Way to the River.
 Although, the church’s purpose has changed.
-It was converted into a residence and serves as another fine example of quality of life, West Newbury homes, and close-knit community, with an accent on history.
+It was converted into a residence and serves as another fine example of quality of life, West Newbury homes, and close-knit community, with a decidedly historic accent.

 Find out more about West Newbury’s interesting history.
-Get details on the small town, with a beautiful country side charm and dreamy homes.
+Get details on the small town, with beautiful countryside charm and dreamy, luxury homes.
 Browse, www.WestNewbury.com.
-Get connected with an area expert.
+Get connected with an area expert for more information.